arh-eu/gds-java-sdk/README.md

 Let's see how to create an attachment request type message data.

-To create the messages you should use the `MessageManager` class, which provides many overloads for the types you want to create and includes automatic validation for the values you specified.
+To create the messages you can use the `MessageManager` class, which provides many overloads for the types you want to create and includes automatic validation for the values you specified.

 If any of the values violate the rules of the specified message (ie. if the `isFragmented` flag is set to `false`, the `firstFragment` should be set to `null` and so), the `MessageManager` will throw a (checked) `ValidationException`.